title: How and Why to Complete Your Kuknos.toml

 Required

 Without it, your token cannot be listed anywhere.
-You can also use the code_template field to
+You can also use thecode_template

 represent multiple assets with very similar assets — for example, futures contracts where the